 How do you calculate pay-as-you-go workers' comp premiums?

 Your carrier automatically multiplies actual payroll by your industry's workers' comp rate each pay period.
 The system handles classification codes when your payroll provider shares employee information.
-It removes the guesswork since you pay based on real wages rather than estimates.
+This eliminates the guesswork since you pay based on real wages rather than estimates.

 Will I still need a workers' comp audit with pay-as-you-go?